vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 We appreciate all suggestions for improvement to our development platform, including complaints!
-To encourage this, we will send two (2) Vipps socks to everyone that creates a (somewhat meaningful) issue or PR for our API documentation before February 28 2021.
+To encourage this, we will send two (2) Vipps socks to everyone that creates a (somewhat meaningful) issue or PR for our API documentation before February 28 2021:

-What do do:
 1. Create an issue or PR in the appropriate GitHub repo.
 2. Wait for our comment (it may not be immediate).
 3. If we think it's "OK", we will ask you to send an email to us with your address.